Jack Lang (Australian politician): Later career

 Lang spent his long retirement editing his newspaper The Century, and wrote several books about his political life, including The Great Bust, I Remember and The Turbulent Years.
 He grew increasingly conservative as he grew older, supporting the White Australia Policy after the rest of the labour movement had abandoned it.
 In I Remember he wrote: "White Australia must not be regarded as a mere political shibboleth.
 It was Australia's Magna Carta.
 Without that policy, this country would have been lost long ere this.
 It would have been engulfed in an Asian tidal wave."
 To the end of his life, he proudly proclaimed that "Lang was Right."
 Lang also spent time visiting Sydney schools recounting recollections of his time in office to his young audience.
 Lang gave a number of lectures at Sydney University circa 1972–1973, at which he discussed his time in office and other topics such as economic reform.
 His address given on 1 July 1969 to the students of Sefton High School is available on tape at the Mitchell Library.
 He was re-admitted to the Labor Party in 1971, initiated by Blaxland MP Paul Keating and supported by Macquarie MP Tony Luchetti.
+In the 1993 ABC TV documentary Labor in Power, Keating noted on Lang: "Lang finished his political life with not an ounce of bitterness in him.
+I never heard him ever refer to anyone disparagingly, and he always had a kind word for Curtin, always."

 Lang died in Auburn in September 1975, aged 98, and was commemorated with a packed house and overflowing crowds outside Sydney's St. Mary's Cathedral at his Requiem Mass and memorial service.
 His funeral was attended by prominent Labor leaders including then Prime Minister Gough Whitlam.
 He was buried at Rookwood Cemetery, Sydney.